Orbit: Radial, transverse and normal perturbations

-For a body in orbit, a perturbing force can be divided into three orthogonal components: radial, transverse, and normal.
+For a body in orbit, a perturbing force can be divided into three orthogonal components: radial, transverse and normal.
 The first two are in the orbital plane (in the direction of the gravitating body and along the path of a circular orbit, respectively) and the third is away from the orbital plane.
 A small radial impulse given to a body in orbit changes the eccentricity, but not the orbital period (to first order).
 A prograde or retrograde transverse impulse (i.e. an impulse applied along the orbital motion) changes both the eccentricity and the orbital period.
-Notably, a prograde impulse at periapsis raises the altitude at apoapsis, and vice versa and a retrograde impulse does the opposite.
+Notably, a prograde impulse at periapsis raises the altitude at apoapsis and vice versa and a retrograde impulse does the opposite.
 A normal impulse (out of the orbital plane) causes rotation of the orbital plane without changing the period or eccentricity.
 In all instances, a closed orbit will still intersect the perturbation point.

 Orbital decay

-For an object in a sufficiently close orbit about a planetary body with a significant atmosphere, the orbit can decay because of drag.
-Particularly at each periapsis for an orbital with appreciable eccentricity, the object experiences atmospheric drag, losing energy.
+For an object in a close enough orbit about a body with a significant atmosphere, the orbit can decay because of drag.
+Particularly at each periapsis, the object experiences atmospheric drag, losing energy.
 Each time, the orbit grows less eccentric (more circular) because the object loses kinetic energy precisely when that energy is at its maximum.
 This is similar to the effect of slowing a pendulum at its lowest point; the highest point of the pendulum's swing becomes lower.
 Eventually, the effect becomes so great that the maximum kinetic energy is not enough to return the orbit above the limits of the atmospheric drag effect.
 When this happens the body will rapidly spiral down and intersect the central body.

 The region for experiencing atmospheric drag varies by planet; a re-entry vehicle needs to draw much closer to Mars than to Earth, for example, and the drag is negligible for Mercury.
 The bounds of an atmosphere vary significantly due to solar forcing and space weather.
 During a solar maximum, the Earth's atmosphere causes drag up to a hundred kilometres higher than during a solar minimum.

 Orbits can be artificially influenced through the use of rocket engines, which change the kinetic energy of the body at some point in its path.
 In this way, changes in the orbit shape or orientation can be facilitated.
 Solar sails or magnetic sails are forms of propulsion that require no propellant or energy input other than that of the Sun, and so can be used indefinitely for station keeping.
 (See statite for one such proposed use.)
 Satellites with long conductive tethers can experience orbital decay because of electromagnetic drag from the Earth's magnetic field.
 As the wire cuts the magnetic field it acts as a generator, moving electrons from one end to the other.
 The orbital energy is converted to heat in the wire.